ecyffka/WorkoutTracker/README.md

 Chosen task: Include a type hierarchy in your code.
 - Classes Circuit and Run extend abstract class Workout.
 Both override abstract methods printWorkout() and toJson() in unique ways, appropriate to their functionality.

+## Phase 4: Task 3
+Proposed design changes:
+- Have the GUI-related Panel classes (CircuitPanel, LookupPanel, RunPanel) implement a Panel interface with methods setVertical(), setHorizontal(), and setFields(). \
+ ** LookupPanel and RunPanel both initialize all their fields within the constructor because they're less complicated than CircuitPanel, and they fit within the 25 line limit.
+For clarity and consistency between Panel classes, I'd like to break those steps out into setFields() methods.
+- Split SavePanel and LoadPanel out into their own classes.
+Again, because they were fairly simple and fit within line limits, I left them in the GUI class, but as they have their own functions distinct from the GUI as a whole, they should have their own classes.
+(Because they're simple classes and don't require group formatting or a lot of field set up, however, they would not implement the Panel interface.)
+- Exception handling for all inputs to make sure date types and formatting of input is correct.